Key Issues: Call for Proposals and Author Guidelines

 PROPOSALS

-Authors should first submit a proposal to Key Issues Editor, Lucien Ellington, for evaluation.
-Proposals should consist of a draft table of contents and an Introduction (or portion of chapter one if more applicable).
-Proposals should be e-mailed to lucien-ellington@utc.edu (Microsoft Word documents are preferred).
+Authors should first submit a proposal—Microsoft Word documents are preferred—to the Series Editor, Lucien Ellington, for evaluation.
+Proposals should consist of a draft Table of Contents and an Introduction (or portion of Chapter One if more applicable).
+Proposals should be e-mailed to lucien-ellington@utc.edu.

 FULL MANUSCRIPTS